Shabnapm99/RecipeSharingPlatform/README.md

 ## 📖 Description

-Recipe Sharing Platform is a web application that helps users browse and discover recipes easily using search and filters like cuisine, diet type, and cooking time.
-Users can view detailed recipes with ingredients, step-by-step instructions, and save their favorite recipes.
-It is designed for anyone who enjoys cooking and wants a simple, organized way to find and prepare meals.
+The Recipe Sharing Platform is a responsive web app that helps users easily find and explore recipes.
+Users can search by recipe name or ingredients, apply filters like cuisine and cooking time, and view detailed recipes with step-by-step instructions.
+Logged-in users can add recipes, save favorites, and manage their own content.
+The app also includes voice search, AI-powered recipe summaries, and a clean, user-friendly design for all devices.

 ## ✨ Features